-- The development of additional intermodal terminal facilities in Sydney are endorsed, including Enfield, Moorebank and Eastern Creek, to achieve the objective of increasing rail's share of freight transport to 40%; - Expansion of the M5 Corridor is required to handle growth of existing and potential future employment lands including Moorebank; - The development of the Government-owned Moorebank intermodal terminal will be led by the Australian Government and is supported by NSW.
-It is likely that development of this terminal will occur between 2010 and 2016.
-(In addition to the SIMTA site). - NPV analysis indicates that introducing SIMTA's Moorebank Intermodal Terminal in 2016, rather than the alternative option 2021, delivers a preferable economic outcome. - Intermodal terminals at Moorebank (including both the SIMTA facility and potential Government owned facility), and the proposed Eastern Creek Intermodal terminal will provide the capacity to meet projected freight demands up to 2036.
+- The development of additional intermodal terminal facilities in Sydney are endorsed, including Enfield, Moorebank and Eastern Creek, to achieve the objective of increasing rail's share of freight transport to 40%; - Expansion of the M5 Corridor is required to handle growth of existing and potential future employment lands including Moorebank; - The development of the Government-owned Moorebank intermodal terminal (School of Military Engineering (SME) site) will be led by the Australian Government and is supported by NSW.
+It is likely that development of this SME site will occur between 2010 and 2016.
+(In addition to the SIMTA site). - NPV analysis indicates that introducing SIMTA's Moorebank Intermodal Terminal by 2016, rather than the alternative option 2021, delivers a preferable economic outcome. - Intermodal terminals at Moorebank (including both the SIMTA facility and potential SME site), and the proposed Eastern Creek Intermodal terminal will provide the capacity to meet projected freight demands up to 2036.
 Additional solutions and further investment in intermodal terminals and connections will be needed beyond this timeframe to keep pace with growing demand.